 where $N>1$ is an absolute constant independent of $L$ and $M$ to be chosen later.
-By using the Gagliardo–Nirenberg interpolation (c.f. \cite{FHM}) at $T_0$, we have
+By using the Gagliardo–Nirenberg interpolation (cf. \cite{FHM}) at $T_0$, we have

-where we have used the condition \eqref{prop eq} and chosen $L\leq\(\frac{\delta}{2C_dM^{\frac14}}\)^8$.
+where we have used the condition \eqref{prop eq} and chosen $L\leq L_M:=\(\frac{\delta}{2C_dM^{\frac14}}\)^8$.

-Using Theorem \ref{thm loc}, there is a unique local strong solution $(Q_L,v_L)$ such that $(Q_L,v_L)$ is continuous in $t$, which follows from the Sobolev inequality (c.f. \cite{HLX}).
-Then there is a time $T_L^*\in(T_0,T_L]$ such that and
+Using Theorem \ref{thm loc}, there is a unique local strong solution $(Q_L,v_L)$ such that $(Q_L,v_L)$ is continuous in $t$, which follows from the Sobolev inequality (cf. \cite{HLX}).
+Then there is a maximal time $T_L^*\in(T_0,T_L]$ such that and